 Beauty:

 A high forehead was considered an expression of prudence and consequently the front hair was removed (plucked or shaved).
 The hair line thus wandered up the head some centimetres.
 Fair hair was a beauty goal and brought women with darker hair outside, where they let the their hair bleach in the sunlight.
 For a short period of time a strawberry blond/ginger/auburn kind of tone was desired (called Titian red).
-These looks were supported/created by bleaching with inter alia chamomile or by using henna.
+These looks were supported/created by bleaching with, for example, chamomile or by using henna.

 The hairdos became increasingly elaborate and unique to each wearer.
 Generally, there were two primary styles: on the one hand, the curly hair was parted in the middle and fell down on the shoulders while the top layer of the hair was twisted into a bun at the back of the head [seen in Ghirlandaio's portrait of Giovanna Tornabuoni].
 On the other hand, there were the Roman inspired plaited/braided coiffures [seen in Botticelli´s "Simonetta Vespucci"].